gfrantze/du-df-treemap/README.md

 Data Generation
 ===============

-To use existing data, skip this step.
+To use existing data **(only if you have access to my mongo instace!)**, skip this step.
 Otherwise, set your mongodb address, port, and db in connection.js:

 module.exports = {